Alastair Campbell: Early life and education

-Campbell attended Bradford Grammar School for a short period of time, followed by City of Leicester Boys' Grammar School, and the University of Cambridge, where he was an undergraduate student of Gonville and Caius College, Cambridge.
-He studied modern languages (French and German), gaining an upper second class degree.
+Campbell attended Bradford Grammar School for a short period of time, followed by City of Leicester Boys' Grammar School.
+He was an undergraduate student of Gonville and Caius College at the University of Cambridge, where he studied modern languages (French and German), gaining an upper second class degree.

 Journalism

 Following graduation from Cambridge, he joined the Mirror Group training scheme and spent a year at a local weekly paper.
 He became the sports editor at the Tavistock Times, writing a column called 'Campbell's Corner'.
 He published Inter-City Ditties, his winning entry to a readers' competition in Forum, the journalistic counterpart to Penthouse magazine.
 This led to a lengthy stint writing pieces for the magazine.
 His first piece for mainstream news journalism was coverage of the Penlee lifeboat disaster in December 1981, while a trainee on the Plymouth-based Sunday Independent, then owned by Mirror Group.

 In 1982, Campbell moved to the London office of the Daily Mirror, Fleet Street's sole remaining big-circulation supporter of the Labour Party.
 He became a political correspondent, then in 1986 moved to Today, a full-colour tabloid newspaper, where he worked as a news editor.
 His rapid rise and its accompanying stress led to alcohol abuse.
-In 1986, while accompanying MP Neil Kinnock on a tour of Scotland, Campbell had a nervous breakdown.
-Campbell stayed in Ross Hall Hospital, a private BMI hospital in Glasgow.
+In 1986, while accompanying Labour leader Neil Kinnock on a tour of Scotland, Campbell had a nervous breakdown.
+He stayed in Ross Hall Hospital, a private BMI hospital in Glasgow.
 Over the next five days as an in-patient, he was given medication to calm him.
 After seeing a psychiatrist, he realised that he had an alcohol problem.
 Campbell said that from that day onwards he counted each day that he did not drink alcohol, and did not stop counting until he had reached thousands.
 He experienced a period of depression and he was reluctant to seek further medical help.
 He eventually cooperated with treatment from his family doctor.

 Campbell returned to the Daily Mirror, where he eventually became political editor.
-He was a close adviser to MP Neil Kinnock, and Daily Mirror publisher Robert Maxwell.
+He was a close adviser to Kinnock and Daily Mirror publisher Robert Maxwell.
 Shortly after Maxwell drowned in November 1991, Campbell punched The Guardian journalist Michael White after White joked about "Captain Bob, Bob, Bob...bobbing" in the Atlantic Ocean, referring to where the tycoon's body had been recovered.
 Campbell later put this down to stress over uncertainty as to whether he and his colleagues would lose their jobs.
 After leaving the Daily Mirror in 1993, Campbell became political editor of Today.